gyzhao21/drugmatrix/README.md

 > Extrapolated data derived from a model (referred to as GeniE; https://www.sciome.com/genie/) developed by Sciome LLC, which levels covariance in gene expression to infer whole genome expression from the BioSpyder S1500+ which measured ~ 2700 genes.

 # Search Strategy
-A combination of endpoints were accessed in each study including target organ histopathology, clinical chemistry and target organ toxicogenomics.
-This design allows for derivation of relationships between the different endpoint (e.g. identification of transcriptional biomarkers of pathology).
+Each toxicogenomic study in ApicalXOmics integrates multiple endpoints, including target organ histopathology, clinical pathology, and organ weight changes.
+This comprehensive design enables the identification of relationships between these endpoints, such as transcriptional biomarkers of pathology.

-To this end we have created a Shiny web application on top of the DrugMatrix database that allows users to
+To facilitate this, we have developed a Shiny web application powered by the DrugMatrix database, allowing users to:
-- query a gene and identify its relationship to all diagnosed pathologies, clinical pathologies, and experimental animal organ weight changes due to the chemial compound treatment in **Genes to Pathology**, **Genes to Clinical Pathology**, and **Genes to Organ Weight** tools.
+- **query a gene** to explore its relationship with all diagnosed pathologies, clinical pathologies, and experimental organ weight changes following chemical treatment.
-- query a specific pathology, clinical pathology, organ weight change to identify the most strongly associated genes in **Pathology to Genes**, **Clinical Pathology to Genes**, and **Organ Weight to Genes** tools.
+- **query a specific pathology, clinical pathology, or organ weight change** to identify the most strongly associated genes.
-- identify chemical treatments linked to apical endpoint finding grouped by treatments in **Toxicological Profile** tool.
+- **identify chemical treatments** linked to apical endpoint findings, grouped by toxicological profiles.
+- **discover potential pathway alterations** caused by specific treatments using the EnrichR analysis tool.

-Users can refine the search by selecting the criteria of duration of exposure, organ/tissue source of gene expression, gene probe, histopathology, etc., on a microarray platform (CodeLink and/or Affymetrix) and then click the 🚀 **SUBMIT** button.
+Users can refine their search by selecting criteria such as exposure duration, organ/tissue source of gene expression, gene probe, histopathology, and expression platform (CodeLink, Affymetrix, Genie, and BioSpyder).
+After defining the criteria, clicking the **SUBMIT** button generates results, which can be visualized graphically and downloaded in multiple formats.

 # Quick Guide to Performing a Search
 In addition to Project Description page, we have 9 other tabs: